LartMtl/FlightHubBuyOrNot/README.md

 # FlightHubBuyOrNot
-# Machine learning
+Subject : Machine learning
-# Research and developpement
+Actually : Research and developpement
-Here is my work about the question : Should i buy my flight ticket right now or wait ?
+Project : Here is my work about the question : Should i buy my flight ticket right now or wait ?